CORNWALL WALKING HOLIDAYS AND TOURS

-Prices for our Cornwall Walking Holidays in 2022 range from £880 per person in B&B’s (with evening meals at your own expense) – rising to £1,200 if staying in a good hotel, with breakfasts and five 3 course evening meals included.
+Prices for our Cornwall Walking Holidays in 2023 ranged from £1,000 per person in B&B’s (with evening meals at your own expense) – rising to £1,308 if staying in a good hotel.
 A single room supplement applies at some accommodations.
-Full details of the various options and prices for 2022 are provided when requesting our Cornwall brochure – Contact us here.
+The various options and prices for 2024 will be provided when requesting our Cornwall brochure – Contact us here.

 To view photographs from many of our past Cornwall Walking Holidays, please visit our Facebook page.